 Pension debt has more than quintupled in the past decade.
 In an attempt to keep up with the rising costs, governments are directing funding away from services such as schools, policing, and public libraries.
 The issue is affecting taxpayers and those who rely on public services, but it is having the greatest impact on public workers themselves.
 LJAF believes all workers who have dedicated their lives to public service deserve to be part of a system that provides a path to a secure retirement.
 We work with cities and states to help them recognize the true nature of their pension problems and to develop structural reforms that are comprehensive, lasting, and fair to all parties.

-The Research Integrity initiative is aimed at improving the reliability and validity of scientific evidence across fields that inform governmental policy, philanthropic endeavors and individual decision-making.
-As a society, we often rely on published scientific research to guide our policy, health and lifestyle choices.
-In some fields, the research is rigorous and reliable, some is not.
+LJAF’s Research Integrity initiative aims to improve the reliability and validity of scientific evidence across fields that inform governmental policy, philanthropic endeavors, and individual decision making.
+As a society, we often rely on published scientific research to guide our policy, health, and lifestyle choices.
+Although some published research is rigorous and reliable, some is not.
 Worse, the unreliability of research is often difficult or impossible to ascertain.
 LJAF is currently working to address this problem by supporting organizations that are committed to improving the openness, transparency, and quality of research.
 All research projects sponsored in full or in part by LJAF must follow the Guidelines for Investments in Research.